python/mypy/docs/source/generics.rst

   Another example of invariant type is ``Dict``, most mutable containers are invariant.

-By default, mypy assumes that all user defined generics are invariant, to declare a given generic class as covariant or contravariant use type variables defined with special keyword arguments ``covariant`` or ``contravariant``.
+By default, mypy assumes that all user-defined generics are invariant.
+To declare a given generic class as covariant or contravariant use type variables defined with special keyword arguments ``covariant`` or ``contravariant``.
 For example: